Active Directory Pro

 It is important to review the last logon date for user accounts on a monthly basis to find stale user accounts.
 This can also be used to check the last time a user authenticated to the network.
 The PowerShell get-aduser cmdlet works great to get user’s last logon details from a single domain controller.
 To automatically collect the last logon details from all Domain Controllers I recommend the AD Pro Toolkit.

-37 thoughts on “Get Active Directory User’s Last Logon Date and Time”
+37 thoughts on “Get User Last Logon Date in Active Directory”

 1. Hi everybody, I am not an IT but an auditor.
 I am ckecking the last log in of an user (a former employee of my organisation) to our AD.
 I have used Method#1 that is explained in thia topic and the check shows that the user has logged in to the AD on 06.Nov.2022 but in fact she has left the organisation in August.
 Can I assume that the user account is compromised or the date of the last log in may show that a process or a system has been used the account for something?
 I am not sure I am explaining the situation well, but I will be grateful if you help me understand the meaning of this date!